CORE-SNU/MPC-PEARL/README.md

 ## 6. Troubleshooting

-Most commonly reported problems we found are follows:
+Most commonly reported problems we have found so far are follows:

 ### 6.1 Memory error when running `test_navigation.py` with `--video` option
 ```
 OSError: [Errno 12] Cannot allocate memory
 ```
-This is gym error.
-We found solution from [official repo][issue1].
+This is known to be an error from gym, whose solution can be found from [official repo][issue1]:
 ```
 sudo bash -c "echo vm.overcommit_memory=1 >> /etc/sysctl.conf"